saymrwulf/pytorch/notes.md

-2014-07-24T17:45:00 - Minor doc updates: linking to article on quantization (pytorch) 2014-08-14T08:37:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2014-08-14T23:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch)
+2014-07-24T17:45:00 - Minor doc updates: linking to article on quantization (pytorch) 2014-08-14T08:37:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2014-08-14T23:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2014-08-14T02:24:00 - Implementing approach from a new paper read last night (pytorch)